SolidWallOfCode/txn_box/doc/txn-box.en.rst

    and ``false`` for empty?
 Specific match operators for empty and non-empty (although this can be done with regular expressions)?

+#  How optional should ``do`` nodes be?
+For instance, for selection cases is it OK to omit the
+   node entirely if there's nothing to actually do, it's just a match for some other reason (e.g. to prevent requests that match from matching subsequent cases)?

 Examples
 ********